 Need a little mother-son bonding time?
 One of the easiest ways to make it happen is to set aside a few hours at a time for just the two of you.
-We asked moms of boys everywhere to share their favorite ideas, and from baking a cake like a pro to digging in the dirt, there’s tons of ground to cover!
+We asked moms of boys everywhere to share their favorite ideas, and from a Sugar Rush-inspired baking session to planting a garden and playing LEGO, there’s tons of ground to cover!
 Keep reading to see them all.

 Not a seasoned baker yourself?
 Try one of these easy kits that make you look like a cake boss, even when you’re not.